GRAND: Graph Release with Assured Node Differential Privacy: The Proposed Method

+Subsequently, we generate the private network $\tilde{A}^{11}$ based on $\{\tilde{Z}_i\}_{i\in [n]}$ following the Bernoulli.
+Algorithm \ref{alg:TNR} provides a summary of the proposed method.

+Note that if one has node-level attributes $U_i$ in addition to the network, we can simply let $\hat{Z}_{i,\rm new} = (\hat{Z}_i,U_i)$ and equation \eqref{eq:TNR} can directly be applicable to $\hat{Z}_{i,\rm new}$.
+Consequently, our method and the theoretical results can be trivially extended to handle networks with node attributes.
+We briefly outline this extension in Appendix \ref{sec:attributes}.

-Similar to the requirements on the holdout dataset in DIP \citep{bi2023distribution}, the holdout set should not be accessed, altered, queried, or released, and should be deleted immediately once Algorithm \ref{alg:TNR} is implemented.
-Alternatively, additional approaches beyond the discussion provided in \cite{bi2023distribution} may also be viable.
-First, we note that $\hat{F}$ is the estimated CDF of the latent vectors.
-With additional regularity conditions, one can apply some particular mechanisms, including the Private Signed Measure Mechanism \citep{he2023algorithmically}, which generate $\hat{F}$ that are both differentially private and asymptotically consistent.
+\begin{rem}[Privacy of the Holdout Set] Similar to the requirements discussed in \cite{bi2023distribution}, the holdout set should not be accessed, altered, queried, or released, and should be deleted immediately once Algorithm \ref{alg:TNR} is implemented.
+More details can be found in \cite{bi2023distribution}.

-Second, it is also possible in the social network context that different nodes have different preferences in privacy protection.
-In such a case, one can construct the holdout set using nodes that are less sensitive to data release.
-On the one hand, one can apply differential privacy for functions \citep{hall2013differential} and achieves $(\varepsilon,\delta)$-differential privacy for a kernel density built on the holdout set.
-On the other hand, to accommodate the possible distributional discrepancy between the holdout and the release sets, a transfer learning model as discussed in \cite{pan2010survey} and \cite{zhuang2020comprehensive} can be used to replace \eqref{eq:LF}.
-Nevertheless, the adoption of both a $(\varepsilon,\delta)$-differentially private holdout set and a transfer learning model entails additional theoretical establishment, which is acknowledged in future work in Section \ref{sec:discussion}.
+We acknowledge that the holdout set does not receive the same formal node DP guarantee as the released set.
+However, we argue that this concession is necessary to resolve a fundamental conflict inherent to network data: the \emph{privacy spill-over effect}.
+Intuitively, preserving network structures (e.g, by model fitting) requires exploiting pairwise relations.
+Conversely, node differential privacy mandates that every single node should be separable in privatization operations.
+These two objectives are intrinsically contradictory.
+Consequently, previous attempts in literature to achieve node DP on the entire graph have resulted in either a prohibitive loss of utility (network structures) or computational intractability.

+Our method reconciles this tension by using the holdout set as a structural anchor.
+The proposed node-wise estimation (Equation \eqref{eq:LF}) decouples the released nodes in model fitting, thereby asymptotically breaking the trade-off between privacy and utility for the released network.
+We feel that the introduction of such a holdout set is a reasonable and necessary price to pay for the first computationally feasible mechanism that delivers both assured Node Differential Privacy and structural consistency.
+In Section \ref{sec:discussion}, we discuss possible future directions to further improve the privacy protection for the holdout set. \end{rem}